Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: Precursors

-An influential book published by Georgescu-Roegen in 1971 \cite{GR} did appear to make a link between entropy and economics.
+An influential book published by Georgescu-Roegen in 1971 \cite{GR} appeared to make a link between entropy and economics.
 But our reading of Georgescu-Roegen's claim that entropy governs economics, has, we believe, a rather different aim than the project Samuelson was critiquing (and that we are pursuing here).
 Georgescu-Roegen's aim was to explore how physical entropy might place constraints on economic activity, rather than attempting to create an analogue of entropy within economics itself.
 This direction has been pursued under various names including ecological economics, systems ecology (for one take, see \cite{Ku}), and thermoeconomics (on which more shortly).
+The volume introduced by \cite{P+} provides a recent selection of approaches to bringing thermodynamics into the social sciences.

 Subsequently, physicists like Jaynes \cite{J} and Farjoun \& Machover \cite{FM}, began again to address economics, but from the viewpoint of statistical mechanics, rather than classical thermodynamics.
 This developed into a vigorous field of research that was christened ``Econophysics'' by Gene Stanley in 1996.
 Particularly relevant articles from this school in our opinion are \cite{Sas} and \cite{RP}; also the book \cite{C+} on econophysics related to the Marxist view of economics, which centres on labour as measure of value.
 Some perspectives on relations between economics and thermodynamics have been given in \cite{RMH} and \cite{MM}.
 Econophysics has applied a wide variety of ideas and methods developed for analysing complex physical systems to economic phenomena and especially to financial markets.
 Yet econophysics has not generally found favour with economists.